Protect Yourself Online

 I use a set of Surf Links (see about) for browsing Web sites on public WiFi networks.

-Here's a list of the Best VPN services you can use to stay secure on a public Wi-Fi network.
+Consider using VPN (Virtual Private Network) services to help you stay secure on a public Wi-Fi network.

 Essentially, I use caution when logging in to any password-protected site while using